 The Inconsolata font is released under the Open Font License.
 See http://www.levien.com/type/myfonts/inconsolata.html.

-The Biolinum font is licensed under the GNU General Public License with a the ‘Font-Exception’.
+The Biolinum font is licensed under the GNU General Public License with a ‘Font-Exception’.
 See http://www.linuxlibertine.org.

 The public instance of Learn OCaml uses the Fontin font instead of Biolinum.
 This font is licensed under the exljbris Font Foundry Free Font License Agreement, which, to our understanding, does not allow us to redistribute it.
 See http://www.exljbris.com/eula.html.
 You will optionally have to procure the files by yourself while building the app.
 If not, the CSS provides a reasonable fallback font.

-Contributions to this repository are placed under the BSD license.
+Contributions to this repository are placed under the MIT license.
 This means that we can merge them with the same license as the rest of the codebase, while you keep all the rights on your code.
 And we will not have to bother you with any future license update.
-See https://opensource.org/licenses/BSD-3-Clause.
+See https://opensource.org/licenses/MIT.

-The main authors are Benjamin Canou, Çağdaş Bozman and Grégoire Henry.
+The initial authors were Benjamin Canou, Çağdaş Bozman, Grégoire Henry, and Louis Gesbert.

-It builds on the previous experience of Try OCaml by Çağdaş Bozman.
+It builds on the previous experience of Try OCaml, by Çağdaş Bozman and Fabrice Le Fessant.

 We heavily use js_of_ocaml, so thanks to the Ocsigen team.